PoisotLab/ms_mangal_synthesis/manuscript.md

 to appraise the response of that structure to possible environmental changes.

-These disparate methodological efforts share another important trait: their continued success depends both on state-of-the-art data management, and on the availability of data that are representative of the area we seek to model.
-Novel quantitative tools demand a higher volume of network data; novel collection techniques demand powerful data repositories; novel inference tools demand easier integration between different types of data, including but not limited
+These disparate methodological efforts share another important trait: their continued success at predicting network structure depends both on state-of-the-art data management, and on the availability of data that are representative of the area we seek to model.
+Novel quantitative tools demand a higher volume of network data; novel collection techniques demand powerful data repositories; novel inference tools demand easier integration between different types of data, including but not limited to: interactions, species traits, taxonomy, occurrences, and local bioclimatic conditions.
+Macroecological studies of networks have demonstrated the importance of integrating network structure with past and current climate data [@Dalsgaard2013HisCli;@Schleuning2014EcoHis;
-to: interactions, species traits, taxonomy, occurrences, and local bioclimatic conditions.
-Macroecological studies of networks have demonstrated the importance of integrating network structure with past and current climate data [@Dalsgaard2013HisCli;@Schleuning2014EcoHis; @Martin-Gonzalez2015MacPhy], and that even when considering large scale gradients, similar types of interactions can behave in similar ways, in that they respond to the same drivers [@Zanata2017GloPat].
-That being said, network-based measures of community structure often brings complementary information when compared to other sources of data [like abundance; @Dalsgaard2017OppLat].
+@Martin-Gonzalez2015MacPhy], and that even when considering large scale gradients, similar types of interactions can behave in similar ways, in that they respond to the same drivers [@Zanata2017GloPat].
+That being said, network-based measures of community structure often brings complementary information when compared to other sources of data [like abundance;
+@Dalsgaard2017OppLat].

 In short, advancing the science of ecological networks requires us not only to increase the volume of available data, but also to pair these data with ecologically relevant metadata.
-Such data should also be made available in a way that facilitates programmatic interaction so that they can be used by reproducible data analysis pipelines. @Poisot2016ManMak introduced `mangal.io` as the first step in this direction.
+Such data should also be made available in a way that facilitates programmatic interaction (*i.e.* where the data are processed automatically and without the need for manual curation) so that they can be used by reproducible data analysis pipelines. @Poisot2016ManMak introduced `mangal.io` as the first step in this direction.
 In the years since the tool was originally published, we continued the development of data representation, amount and richness of metadata, and digitized and standardized as much biotic interactions data as we could find.
 The second major release of this database contains over 1300 networks, 120000 interactions across close to 7000 taxa, and represents what is to our best knowledge the most complete collection of species interactions available.

 Here we ask if the current mangal database is fit for global-scale synthesis